 First things first, while the Sonos Roam and the Sonos Move share similarities in terms of Bluetooth and portability, they aren't anywhere near each other in terms of price.

 The Sonos Move costs £399 in the UK and $399 in the US.
-The Sonos Roam will come to market on 20 April for £159 in the UK, $169 in the US and €179 in Europe, so they target quite different budgets.
+The Sonos Roam meanwhile, costs £159 in the UK, $169 in the US and €179 in Europe, so they target quite different budgets.

 - Move: 240 x 160 x 126mm, 3kg, IP56, integrated handle